 : The Hamilton House is the birth place of Alexander Hamilton, a founding father the of the United States.
 Today, it also serves as the location of a museum.

 Be sure to look at this table to learn more about historic sites in the area.

 |--||1.2 mi.
 West of Central Charlestown|

 |--||Nelson's Spring, 1.7 mi.
 North-Northwest of Central Charlestown|

 |--||1.1 mi.
 Northwest of Central Charlestown|

-Travelers will enjoy some other interesting local attractions in and near the area.
+Travelers may enjoy some other interesting places to visit in and near the area.